pydio/pydio-doc-admin-guide/5_pydio_advanced_configuration/6_configure_mail_digest.md

 + Layout Folder : The folder where are the layout

+If you're going to use another configuration you can find links to guides **[here](https://pydio.com/en/docs/kb/plugins/setting-emailers)**.

 ##Configure the diget in My Profile

 Go to "My Account" in the top right of your Pydio and configure your own digest frequency